-All requirements for this section are handled via the same mechanisms as defined for 4.2.3.6.2: by forcing the user to enter authentication credentials separately to the IdP, and using Protected Channels for this communication, the authentication event resists replay attack.
-7.6.
-Management Assertion for Section 4.2.5.2 - Resist Eavesdropping Attack If using Recommended settings:
+All requirements for this section are handled via the same mechanisms as defined for IAP 4.2.3.6.2: by forcing the user to enter authentication credentials separately to the IdP, and using Protected Channels for this communication, the authentication event resists replay attack.

+6.6.
+Management Assertion for IAP 4.2.8.2.1 - Network Security